ibm-cloud-docs/netezza/data_lakehouse/data_lakehouse_overview.md

 # Overview
 {: #overview_datalakehouse}

-With {{site.data.keyword.netezza_full}} data lakehouse you can connect to the Hive Metastore (HMS) which is a datalake metastore server and query from Apache Iceberg tables that live on your data lake S3 object store.
+With {{site.data.keyword.netezza_full}} and {{site.data.keyword.lakehouse_short}} you can connect to the Hive Metastore (HMS) which is a data lake metastore server and query from Apache Iceberg tables that live on your data lake S3 object store.

 In technology preview: